datalad-handbook/book/docs/basics/101-117-sharelocal2.rst

 of this type of content source once we cover the ``importfeed`` and ``add-url`` functions [#f1]_.

-Let's for now add a note on the :command:`git annex whereis` command.
+Let's for now add a note on the :gitannexcmd:`whereis` command.
 Again, do this in the original ``DataLad-101`` directory, and do not forget to save it.

 .. runrecord:: _examples/DL-101-117-105